AKC Herding Group

 - Availability: Might take some effort to find

-- Talents: Retrieving, herding, watchdog, guarding, police work, narcotics detection, search and rescue, agility, competitive obedience, and performing tricks
+- Talents: Retrieving, herding, watchdog, guarding, narcotics detection, search and rescue, agility, competitive obedience, and performing tricks

 Aussies are naturally suspicious of strangers, so they should be socialized well as puppies.
 Merle dogs should not be bred to one another, as having two copies of the merle gene can cause a predominantly white coat and blindness and deafness.
 Buy from a reputable breeder.
 Working lines of Australian Shepherd might be too energetic to be suitable pets.
 Some like to nip people’s heels in an attempt to herd them.
 Australian Shepherds are quiet workers, unlike some breeds that are bred to bark constantly at the livestock.
 Beware of hip dysplasia and PRA.
 Buy only from stock with OFA, PennHIP, or another national hip-dysplasia clearance and with current CERF or OFA eye clearance.
 Many Aussies carry a gene that renders them sensitive to various drugs; a DNA test is available to detect it.